openshift-kni/oran-o2ims/README.md

 )
 ```

-The start the deployment manager server with a command like this:
+Start the deployment manager server with a command like this:

 ```
 $ ./oran-o2ims start deployment-manager-server \